norseghost/sublime-beancount/README.md

 Currently, just a syntax definition and a build system.

-The build system works with "Build system: Automatic", and line navigation works.
+The build system runs "bean-check" on the current file, and  works with "Build system: Automatic", and line navigation works.